Bhartendu-Kumar/On-the-Contractivity-of-Plug-and-Play-Operators/README.md

 2. **Superresolution**: Here, the input is a downscaled version of the original image.
 The goal is to reconstruct the image back to its original resolution.

-3. **Deblurring (Uniform and Gaussian)**: The objective in this method is to counteract the blur effect in an image, bringing back its original clarity and sharpness.
+3. **Deblurring (Uniform and Gaussian)**: The objective of this method is to counteract the blur effect in an image, bringing back its original clarity and sharpness.

 A cornerstone of the reconstruction methodology is the PnP-ISTA (Plug-and-play Iterative Shrinkage Thresholding Algorithm).
 ISTA as an iterative algorithm for image reconstructions was due to Beck and Teboulle[^beck2009fast^].
 Sreehari et al.[^sreehari2016plug^] showed using a powerful denoiser for ISTA, i.e. PnP-ISTA, is particularly effective for reconstructions.
-In our implementation, we've adopted the Non-Local Means denoiser (NLM) denoiser int PnP-ISTA to get the reconstructions.
-This codes are for :
+In our implementation, we've adopted the Non-Local Means denoiser (NLM) denoiser in PnP-ISTA to get the reconstructions.
+These codes are for :
-- Image reconstruction and computes the iterates of ISTA.
+- Image reconstruction and computes the iterates of ISTA and ADMM.

 - The contractivity of relevant operators, symbolized as \(P\) and \(R\) (as detailed in our paper).

-- Highlight different initializations converge to the same reconstruction.
+- Changing to different initializations converges to the same reconstruction in both ISTA and ADMM.

 ---